openforcefield/open-forcefield-tools/README.md

 #### Measurement methods

 A `MeasurementMethod` subclass has information specific to the particular method used to measure a property (such as experimental uncertainty guidance).
+The `MeasurementMethod` object can potentially closely parallel the [ThermoML](http://trc.nist.gov/ThermoMLRecommendations.pdf) specification, which has significant infrastructure for defining the measurement approach.

 Some examples:
 * `FlowCalorimetry` for `HeatCapacity` or `ExcessMolarEnthalpy`